Luke-Poeppel/decitala/README.md

 Tools for automating ethnological rhythmic analysis of Olivier Messiaen's music.

 This package requires music21 which is available here:  https://github.com/cuthbertLab/music21.
+For viewing sqlite3 databases, one useful application is https://sqlitebrowser.org/.